Unlock Your Future: Take The 3.03 Quiz Health And Life Insurance 2 And Discover What’s Missing In Your Coverage

 You might wonder why a three‑minute quiz deserves any attention at all.
 Here’s the reality: most people treat health and life insurance like background noise.
 They sign up for the cheapest plan, forget to update beneficiaries, or assume “I’m young, I don’t need life coverage.

 When a crisis hits—say, a sudden diagnosis or an unexpected death—those assumptions turn into real financial strain.
-On top of that, a 2022 study from the Consumer Federation of America found that 42 % of adults didn’t know the details of their own policies.
+A 2022 study from the Consumer Federation of America found that 42 % of adults didn’t know the details of their own policies.
 That ignorance cost families an average of $7,800 in out‑of‑pocket expenses after a major health event.

 The 3.03 quiz shines because it forces you to confront three things you usually ignore: